It all began in June of 2020 at Liberty Station…

 On June 5th hundreds of ReOpen San Diego Let Them Breathe members marched through Carlsbad Village to end youth mask mandates after holding a press conference in Pine Avenue Park.
 Watch here.

-ReOpen San Diego has bi-monthly meetings where we have a speaker, we socialize, we strategize, and we come together with the common goal of community and support.
+ReOpen San Diego has meetups and events where we come together with the common goal of community and fighting for our natural and constitutionally-protected rights TOGETHER.
 We also host larger events, protests, and rallies.
-We do fundraising for lawsuits against the lockdowns, provide support and resources for businesses who have the courage to stay open, and speak at County Board of Supervisor meetings.
+We do fundraising for lawsuits against the lockdowns, provide support and resources for businesses who have pledged to never discriminate, and speak at County Board of Supervisor meetings and City Council meetings.

 ReOpen San Diego is a non-profit, non-partisan group that aligns with anyone and any organization that supports and follows the Constitution of the United States and follows the data and science.
 We partner with businesses, political leaders, health professionals, attorneys, educators, religious leaders, and more.
 ReOpen San Diego will not stop until every small business is reopened at full capacity until every child is back in school with no harmful “safety measures,” and until the people perpetrating politicization of science are prevented from doing any more damage.